tommybobbins/delete_small_files_comparison/README.md

     doit.sh

-This calls run_tests.sh which in turn calls the underlying scripts after generating the necessary files.
+This calls the underlying scripts after generating the necessary files.
+Performs a sync between each run.

 Needs tidying up considerably as was written in a hurry to prove how wrong I was.